basho/riak_kv/docs/SecondaryIndexQueries.md

 The following prereduce *extract* functions are available.
-Each of the extract functions takes as input the name of one specific index entry, the name of the resulting index term and one additional argument.
+Each of the extract functions takes as input the name of one specific index entry, the name of the resulting index term and a list of additional arguments.
+All the arguments are provided as binary encoded strings to enable user defined extensions on  a coherent http API.
+Thus, an integer 12 is represented as <<"12">> and is parsed by the function that gets this argument.

 - `extract_split_index`: Splits the input field in list of new additional index fields and names each field by provided list of names.
 The number of fields present in the splitted index term must be equal to the number of names provided.